choria-io/website/docs/content/concepts/related/_index.md

 A video demonstrating this capability can be seen below:

 <iframe width="840" height="473" src="https://www.youtube.com/embed/97OqYIT6ynQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Prometheus Streams

-Prometheus is a very flexible and scalable monitoring system but it has a very unfortunate Pull based system that requires vast amount of network ports to be opened between DCs.
-The [Choria Prometheus Streams](https://github.com/choria-io/prometheus-streams) project lets you poll in your remote DCs and have the metrics streamed over a NATS Streaming Server - and optionally replicated using the Choria Stream Replicator.

-Using this you can create a single pane of glass for multiple data centers.
-It's not for all uses - in fact it has a very narrow focus, review its README carefully before adopting it.

-## Prometheus File Exporter

-A [small exporter and CLI tool](https://github.com/choria-io/prometheus-file-exporter) that allows you to run commands like `pfe counter acme_ctr` or `pfe counter acme_ctr --inc 10` to create metrics from cron jobs and similar.
-The exporter listens via inotify for changes and updates an HTTP based exporter in real time.

 ## Choria Server Provisioner